antigoric/antigoric/README.md

 i am aware my ponies look like dogshit. i havent played pt in awhile and im just getting back. so sorry the coloring is basic and that i overuse gradients..

-interacting, c+h is encouraged! i love making new friends! although again, i am usually offtab, so please whisper for a 100% reply.
+interacting, c+h is encouraged! i love making new friends! i am usually offtab, so please whisper for a 100% reply.

+HOWEVER, if im with my friends, i'd prefer if you didnt randomly c/h with me! interactions are still okay :)

 ![aa](https://files.catbox.moe/6u7d4o.PNG)